General information

 Restrictions and controls also apply to the transport of live animals, foodstuffs and goods of both animal and non-animal origin as well as organic products by private individuals.

-The enforcement of these measures in Austria is based on Community law, the Animal Diseases Act, the Food Safety and Consumer Protection Act and the regulations based on them, in particular the Veterinary Import Ordinance (Veterinärbehördliche Einfuhrverordnung i.d.g.F.).
+The enforcement of these measures in Austria is based on Community law, the Animal Health Law, the Food Safety and Consumer Protection Act and the regulations based on them, in particular the Veterinary Import Ordinance (Veterinärbehördliche Einfuhrverordnung i.d.g.F.).
 The controls at the Austrian border inspection posts are carried out by border veterinarians and/or control bodies of the Import Control Department of the BAVG, in cooperation with the customs authorities.

 On the following pages you will find all the information on particularly frequently requested topics.